smashingboxes/moogfest-2017/readme.md

 If you haven't used a breadboard before, check out [this tutorial](https://computers.tutsplus.com/tutorials/how-to-use-a-breadboard-and-build-a-led-circuit--mac-54746) which goes through the basics of how the breadboard is internally connected.
-In this guide, I will use the notation `letter:number` to denote the row and column that the wires or parts should be placed in.
+This guide will use the notation `letter:number` to denote the row and column that the wires or parts should be placed in.
 These letters and numbers are marked on the board suggested in the parts above.